 But what makes a successful financial plan, and how exactly can this benefit a partnership with estate agents?
-SevenCapital, a leading UK property investment and development company, discusses some of the reasons why financial planning is so important for investors, and how this affects estate agents:
+Joseph Mews, a leading UK property investment company, discuss some of the reasons why financial planning is so important for investors, and how this affects estate agents:

 To Establish Goals

 For investors, having goals is crucial and this should form a key part of their financial planning.
 If investors are aware of their current financial position and what they want to gain from their investment(s), estate agents can usually tailor their recommendations accordingly.

 Those who have a clear understanding of their finances will be able to determine how much they can initially afford to invest, which means estate agents can consider this in conjunction with an investor’s financial goals to suggest the most suitable options.